onino-js/NEAT/documentation/neat-implementation.md

 Notice here that the sh function has to be calculated for each Genome with other genomes of the entire population.
 In other words, the existing species are not explicitly taken into account during the fitness evaluation.
 This is because species vhave been build on random representants.
 This implies the adjusted fitness cannot be computed independently for each Genome.
 The whole population at a given iteration step is taken as parameter to the evaluation function.
 Taken that into account, the steps for the adjusted fitness evaluation of a given population of Genomes would be close to:

 ```
-Method: Evaluating adjusted fitness of a Genome.
+Function: Evaluating adjusted fitness of a Genome.
 Parameters: A collection of Species and the Genome to evaluate.
 Returns: The adjusted fitness
 Steps: (Equation 2)